MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 Display the grid board from state.
 This is the core rendering feature of the game.

-The grif board is a two dimensional array where each each array at the top level represents a row, and each of these row arrays contains integers that represent the contents at each column in the row.
+The grid board is a two dimensional array where each each array at the top level represents a row, and each of these row arrays contains integers that represent the contents at each column in the row.